ionic-team/ionic-docs/static/usage/content/scroll-methods/angular/example_component_ts.md

   scrollToTop() {
     // Passing a duration to the method makes it so the scroll slowly
-    // goes to the bottom instead of instantly this.content.scrollToTop(500);
+    // goes to the top instead of instantly this.content.scrollToTop(500);
   }
 }